cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 1. Are all input properly checked?
 1. Can `.value` be `null`?
 (Do we need to check `someInputElement.value == null`?)
 1. What if a user enters only space characters in the "title" input field?
-1. What if a users enters `-1` or `3.1416` in the "pages" input field?
+1. What if a user enters an invalid page number in the "pages" input field?

 When I checked the code in `index.html` at https://validator.w3.org/, it indicated some errors.